MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 This is in contrast to languages which allow for values to change types implicitly (for example, type promotion), or through casting.
 As a result, type conversion functions play an important role in Q# library development, and comprise one of the more commonly encountered decisions about naming.
 We note, however, that since type conversions are always _deterministic_, they can be written as functions and thus fall under the advice above.
-In particular, we suggest that type conversion functions should never be named as verbs (for example, `ConvertToX`) or adverb prepositional phrases (`ToX`), but should be named as adjective prepositional phrases that indicate the source and destination types (`XAsY`).
+We recommend that type conversion functions never be named as verbs (for example, `ConvertToX`) or adverb prepositional phrases (`ToX`), but should be named as adjective prepositional phrases that indicate the source and destination types (`XAsY`).
-When listing array types in type conversion function names, we recommend the shorthand `Arr`.
+When you list array types in type conversion function names, we recommend the shorthand `Arr`.
-Barring exceptional circumstances, we recommend that all type conversion functions be named using `As` so that they can be quickly identified.
+We recommend that all type conversion functions be named using `As` so that they are quickly identified.

 # [Guidance](#tab/guidance)

-We suggest:
+We recommend:

 - If a function converts a value of type `X` to a value of type `Y`, use either the name `AsY` or `XAsY`.